 - publish an annual report every year by October 1 that contains three years of campus crime and fire safety statistics and certain campus security policy statements; - disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain noncampus facilities and remote classrooms.
-The statistics must be gathered from campus police or security, local law enforcement, and other University officials who have "significant responsibility for student and campus activities"; - provide "timely warning" notices of those crimes that have occurred and pose an ongoing "threat to students and employees"; - issue an emergency notification, upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus; - disclose in a public crime log "any crime that occurred on campus . . . or within the patrol jurisdiction of the campus police or the campus security department and is reported to the campus police or security department"; and - maintain in a public fire log a record of any fire that occurred in an on-campus student housing facility.
+The statistics must be gathered from campus police or security, local law enforcement, and other University officials who have "significant responsibility for student and campus activities"; - provide "timely warning" notices of those crimes that have occurred and pose an ongoing "threat to students and employees"; - issue an emergency notification, upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus; - disclose in a public crime log "any crime that occurred on campus... or within the patrol jurisdiction of the campus police or the campus security department and is reported to the campus police or security department"; and - maintain in a public fire log a record of any fire that occurred in an on-campus student housing facility.

-Compliance with the Clery Act does not violate the Family Educational Rights and Privacy Act (FERPA) or any other law.
-Any student, staff, or faculty member who reports a crime or is involved in any aspect of compliance under the Clery Act is protected from retaliation.
+The University complies with the Clery Act, the Family Educational Rights and Privacy Act (FERPA), and other applicable laws.
+The Clery Act provides protection from retaliation to students, staff, and faculty members who report Clery crimes or who exercise any other rights under the Clery Act.